jai-jalah/boris-bikes/README.md

 # Boris Bikes #

-This is a program that emulates a network of docking stations, bikes and infrastructure.
+This is a program that emulates a network of docking stations, bikes and infrastructure, as well as repair staff.

 ## Motivation ##

-'Boris Bikes' will be a network of docking stations and bikes - that anyone can use.
+Commissioned by Transport For London; 'Boris Bikes' will be a network of docking stations and bikes - that are available for use to anyone and everyone.
+Their vision: a London where everyone has unlimited access to easy and environmentally friendly transport, and infinite opportunities to explore the beautiful city.

 ## Build status ##
 1. Setting Up ✔